 About our grants

 Because we try to respond to the needs identified by organisations themselves, many of our grants take the form of core funding: funding which goes towards the core costs of running an organisation, including salaries, overheads and day-to-day running costs.
-Sometimes we may look at offering unrestricted funding, through a grant which can be used entirely freely to further an organisation’s charitable objectives.
+Sometimes we may decide to offer unrestricted funding, through a grant which can be used entirely freely to further an organisation’s charitable objectives.

 We can also provide project grants, capital grants for buildings or equipment and grants to help strengthen your organisation.
-There is no maximum or minimum grant.
-In some situations we may look at making a short-term loan if this is the most helpful solution and you can demonstrate how you will pay it back: if you are interested in loan funding please ring the Information Team on 020 7727 8522 for advice before making an application.
+In some situations we may look at making a short-term loan if this is the most helpful solution and you can demonstrate how you can pay it back: if you are interested in loan funding please ring the Information Team on 020 7727 8522 for advice before making an application.

 How much can you apply for?

-There is no maximum or minimum grant.
+There is no maximum or minimum grant, though in practice it is unusual for us to make a grant of less than £10,000.
 At the first stage of the application process we don’t ask you to specify exactly how much you are looking for, though it is fine to do so if you wish: if your application progresses to the second stage we will discuss your funding requirements in more detail then.

 How long can we fund you for?